guimauvedigital/kourier/README.md

   and basic operations like publishing and consuming messages.
 * `amqp-client-robust`: Adds automatic recovery and reconnection logic to the `amqp-client`, making it more resilient to network issues and protocol errors, inspired by [aio-pika](https://github.com/mosquito/aio-pika)'s robust client.
+* `amqp-client-opentelemetry`: Provides OpenTelemetry instrumentation for tracing AMQP operations using the `withTracing` extension function.

 Most of the time you will only need the `amqp-client` module, which depends itself on `amqp-core`, or the `amqp-client-robust` module which depends on both `amqp-client` and `amqp-core` if you want automatic recovery features.